Type Iax supernovae as a source of iron-rich silicate dust: Ejecta of Type Iax and Ia SNe

 \subsection{Gas Temperature}

 \cite{Nozawa_2011} obtained temperature distributions for Type Ia gas ejecta using the deflagration models of \cite{Nomoto_1984b,Thielemann_1986} for 100 and 300 days after explosion.
 These temperature profiles follow a power law with exponent -0.89 with time.
 For all DDT models, the ejecta mass is similar, and we scaled the normalized mass in fig \ref{fig: temp} to 1.4 \Ms\ ejecta mass.
 There is no model available for the temperature profile of Type Iax SN ejecta.
-We expect that due to lower velocities and a bound remnant, the initial temperatures of Type Iax ejecta should be higher than those of Type Ia SN.
-For Type Iax ejecta, we used the theoretical temperature profiles of Type Ia from \cite{jack_2011} at 50 days, scaled to 100 days (shown in Fig.~\ref{fig: temp}, scaled according to the ejecta mass).
-Similar to Type Ia, we assume the temperature profiles to follow a power law exponent of -0.89. \cite{Kawabata2018} estimated a photospheric temperature of about 3700~K for Type Iax SN~2014dt at 132 days after explosion, which is consistent with the temperatures we assume for the inner ejecta regions closer to the photosphere.
+We expect that due to lower velocities and a bound remnant, the initial temperatures of Type Iax ejecta should be higher than those of Type Ia SN. \cite{Banhidi2025} reported photospheric temperature of 4475~K for SN~2022xlp at 90 days, \cite{MSingh2022} reported 5500 K for SN~2020udy at ~100-125 days, and $\sim$4500~K for SN~2020rea at 140 days.
+Additionally, \cite{Kawabata2018} reported photospheric temperature around 3700~K for Type Iax SN~2014dt at 132 days, and remained constant until 410 days, after the explosion.
+However, at relatively early epochs ($\sim$100 days), the ejecta of Type Iax supernovae are expected to be optically thin due to their low ejecta masses \citep{kwok_2025}, so the gas temperature is expected to drop.
+Hence, the evolution of photospheric temperature should not be a tracer for the evolution of gas temperatures.
+In our study for Type Iax SN ejecta, we used the theoretical radial temperature profiles of Type Ia from \cite{jack_2011} at 50 days (shown in Fig.~\ref{fig: temp}) and scale according to the ejecta mass.
+Similar to Type Ia, we assume the temporal profiles to follow a power-law exponent of -0.89.
+Our model temperature for the inner ejecta at 100 days is comparable to the estimated photospheric temperature for SN~2014dt by \cite{Kawabata2018}.